Stephen Nissenbaum: Professional career

-He was a Visiting Fulbright Professor at the Humboldt University of Berlin from 1998-1999.
+He was a Visiting Fulbright Professor at the Humboldt University of Berlin from 1998 to 1999.
 In this capacity, he gave a lecture, "Sexual Prudery and Radicalism in the Nineteenth-Century America," on March 31, 1999, for the American Literature Department at Adam Mickiewicz University in Poznan, Poland, and the W. E. B. Du Bois Lecture, "The 'Christmas Riots' of 1865.
 Black Hopes and White Fears on the Eve of Reconstruction," at Humboldt on April 27, 1999.

 He was granted a fellowship from the National Endowment for the Humanities in 1999, in support of his research into myth-making of old New England.

 After retiring from the University of Massachusetts at Amherst in 2004, Nissenbaum taught HST295, a special topic seminar, "American Holidays", as an adjunct at the University of Vermont in the Fall of 2007.